HariSekhon/GitHub-Repos-MermaidJS-Gantt-Chart/README.md

 ## Results

-Generates a `gant_chart.md` with contents like this:
+Generates a `gant_chart.mmd` with contents like this:

 <!-- GANTT_CHART_START -->